Psyche: 6 Easy Ways to Connect With the Goddess of the Soul

 In mythology, she is depicted as the wife of the god of love Eros.

-The modern experience of the goddess Psyche is very much tied to the mind, self-care and the unconscious.
+The modern experience of the goddess Psykhe is very much tied to the mind, self-care and the unconscious.

-Psyche is the gentle guide through a dark night of the soul.
-She is the soothing light of metamorphosis.
+Psykhe is a gentle guide through the dark night of the soul and the soothing light of metamorphosis.

 Pray to her for help with mental-health issues, life transitions and for strength in uncertain times.